Home

 Employee info

-A company must have a W-4 form on file for each of their employees, which gives the employer information about how much federal tax to withhold and the social security number associated with those taxes.
-No payroll can be processed or distributed for an employee until this information is on file.
+A company must have a W-4 form on file for each of its employees.
+The W-4 form gives the employer information about how much federal tax to withhold from the employee’s paycheck.
+The company can’t process payroll or distribute paychecks to employees until it has this information on file.

 Hours worked

-For hourly employees, proper tracking of time worked is vital for payroll processing.
-Some companies will also track the hours of salaried employees, simply to ensure that they’re putting in enough work hours to justify their salary.
+For hourly employees, properly tracking hours worked is vital for payroll processing.
+Some companies also track the hours of salaried employees, simply to ensure they’re putting in enough work hours to justify their salary.

 Time off

-Many companies include information about time off (vacations, sick days, holidays, etc.) in their payroll processing.
-This is particularly important for the majority of companies that have a set amount of specific days off that employees are allotted each year.
+Many companies track information about paid time off (PTO) for vacations, sick days, holidays, etc. in their payroll records.
+This is particularly important for companies that give employees a set amount of PTO days each year.

 Salaries and wages

-Payroll records include information about how each employee is paid and how much.
-For salaried employees, this would include their annual salary and what that equates to in terms of payment periods.
-For example: a $24,000 salary split into 26 two-week periods equates to $923 in gross salary every two weeks before taxes are deducted.
+Your payroll records should include information about how much you pay each employee and when you pay them.
+For salaried employees, this includes their annual salary and payment periods.
+For example: a $64,000 salary split into 26 two-week periods equates to $2,462 in gross salary every two weeks before deducting taxes.

 Overtime

-Companies are required to provide overtime pay when employees are asked to work beyond 40 hours in a single week.
-Pay for hours worked overtime must be at least 1.5x their normal hourly wage (or what one hour would come out to, calculated by their annual salary).
+Companies must provide overtime pay when non-exempt employees work more than 40 hours in a single week.
+Pay for overtime hours must be at least 1.5x their normal hourly wage.

 Fringe benefits

-Non-salary or wage benefits can also fall under payroll processing, and can include things like health insurance, retirement contributions, and other incentives.
-These should all be reported and tracked in payroll.
+Non-salary or wage benefits can also fall under payroll processing.
+These benefits can include things like health insurance, retirement contributions, and other incentives.
+Companies must track these benefits as part of the payroll process.

 Other pay

 Other sources of pay include tips, commissions, and bonuses.
-These must be recorded and processed through payroll, as well.
-While tips are paid directly from customers to employees, employees must still report the exact amount of their tips so that they can be properly taxed via payroll taxes.
+Companies must record and process these sources of pay through payroll, as well.
+While customers pay tips directly to employees, employees must still report their tips to their employer so that they can be properly taxed via payroll taxes.

 Deductions

-Anything withheld or subtracted from an employee’s pay is known as a deduction.
+Anything the employer withholds or subtracts from an employee’s pay is known as a deduction.
 This can include payroll taxes like federal income tax, state income tax, Medicare tax and social security tax.
+It can also include contributions to a workplace retirement plan and the employee’s health insurance premiums.

 Garnishments

-When an individual owes significant back taxes, the IRS may issue a garnishment over their wages.
-The individual would be required by the IRS to withhold some or all of their paycheck until the tax debt is repaid.
+When an individual owes significant back taxes or back child support, the federal government may garnish their wages.
+The employer must withhold a portion of the employee’s paycheck until the debt is repaid.

 What type of payroll records do I need to keep?

-In fact, there are 20 total unique payroll-related records that must be maintained in order to meet the requirements set forth by the federal government.
-They generally fall under three umbrellas: income tax withholding records, Social Security (FICA) tax records, and Federal Unemployment Tax (FUTA) records.
+In fact, there are 20 total unique payroll-related records companies must maintain to meet the federal government’s requirements.
+They generally fall under three umbrellas: income tax withholding records, Social Security and Medicare (FICA) tax records, and Federal Unemployment Tax (FUTA) records.

 Income tax withholding records

-Income tax withholding records are any records relating to the calculated withholding of taxes from employee paychecks.
+Income tax withholding records include anything relating to calculating and withholding federal or state income taxes from employee paychecks.

-Because each employee owes taxes to the federal government on their wages, businesses are required to withhold some of employee taxes and submit them directly to the government after each fiscal year.
+Because each employee owes taxes to the federal government (and sometimes state and local governments) on their wages, businesses usually have to withhold some taxes and submit them directly to the government after each pay date.

-Keeping careful records of these tax withholdings are essential.
+Keeping careful records of these tax withholdings is essential.
 Some related records to keep include:

 • Name, address, and Social Security number of each employee